csdiehl/ai-data-assistant/README.md

 This is a generative AI assistant for helping you understand a new dataset.
-You can upload a dataset and chat with it.
+You can upload a SQLite database and chat with it.
 Here are some things it can do:

 - Make basic charts
 - Give you summary statistics based on free-form prompts
 - Give you general descriptions of the dataset

+It uses a sqlite database for data storage, and Vercel's AI SDK for generative UI.

 ![image](./ai_scatter_example.png)